 Whip the cream along with green tea till the froth is stiff.
 Add sugar or its alternative according to your taste and pour over the milk.

-Dalgona matcha made from coconut cream is light, fluffy, creamy, and rich.
-It has a naturally sweet-coconut flavour that is refreshing.
-We recommend making it with cold milk and served with ice.
+Dalgona matcha, made from coconut cream, is creamy and rich.
+Its naturally sweet coconut flavour is refreshing.
+We recommend making it with cold milk and serving it with ice.

 If you are a vegan or are allergic to eggs, the froth can also come from aquafaba.
 It will work the same as egg white but will be much healthier.